Save up to 25%… Shop Our Birthday Sale Now!

 5. Add the chopped mushrooms to the water.

-6. Don’t boil the mixture, but cover it and let it steep for 20–25 minutes.
+6. Don’t boil the mixture; cover it and let it steep for 20–25 minutes.

 7. Strain the mixture and drink the turkey tail tea.

-Though some foragers also like to make tea from the false turkey tail mushroom, there aren't any sources that can corroborate whether its tea has any actual beneficial effects on the body.
+Though some foragers also like to make tea from the false turkey tail fungus, there aren't any sources that can corroborate whether its tea has any actual beneficial effects on the body.

 10 - What’s the Best Way to Take Turkey Tail Mushrooms?